doriang121/jenkins-shared-library/README.md

 # jenkins-shared-library

-Use this for Jenkins Project
+Use this for Jenkins Project when trying to use git